Ismat-Samadov/my_books/README.md

 ## Book Entry Form

 I've created a simple HTML form to help generate properly formatted CSV lines.
-You can access it at:
+The form is included directly in the repository as `index.html` and can be accessed via GitHub Pages at:

 https://yourusername.github.io/my_books/

 The form includes:
 - Required fields validation
 - Auto-generation of properly escaped CSV
-- Date helpers with "Today" buttons
-- Status auto-suggestions based on dates
+- Language selection (English, Turkish, Azerbaijani, Russian)
 - Copy to clipboard functionality
 - Dark mode interface